nidawi/nidawi.github.io/_posts/2017-11-06-my-second-post.markdown

 title:  "My Second Post"
 date:   2017-11-06 15:44:00 +0100
 thumbnail: https://jcscans.files.wordpress.com/2009/08/clever-cat-using-pc.jpg
+poster: nidawi
 categories: personal
 ---
 In this, my second-ever post, I am going to focus on practising the liquid theme "language", or whatever you want to call it.
 To do this, I found the [shopify help center](https://help.shopify.com/themes/liquid) very useful.
+The blog is being designed similarly to [this site](https://www.webdesignerdepot.com/).
 {% assign testArray1 = "horse,cow,cat,elephant,dog" | split: "," %}

 #### Personal exercise 1